-- □ Orientation to school and community - D Philosophy of school and cooperating teacher - □ School handbook, district policies, procedures - □ Routines and events for first few days - □ Information about clerical tasks, supplies, duties, etc. - □ Expectations - General overview/plan for assumption of responsibilities

-FORMATIVE CONFERENCES will provide ongoing opportunity for the teacher candidate to dialogue about performance, strategies, concerns, specific skills, strengths and areas where growth could occur.
-These may be formal and/or informal.
-The student and circumstances will drive the nature of these conferences.
-Suggestions for topics may include:

-- □ Teaching skills, content knowledge, differentiated instruction, methods and techniques - □ Informal evaluation of professional performance, discussion of expectations, concerns, etc. - □ Information about students (official data, insights, observations, reasons for behaviors, etc.) - □ Professional exchange of ideas about philosophy, student progress and evaluation, classroom management, time management and organization - □ Planning for instruction, pre-assessments, post-teaching analysis, long-range planning and scheduling - □ Personal concerns regarding relationships with students, faculty, parents, administrators - □ Planning for enrichment activities such as observations in other classrooms, extra-curricular events, professional development activities
+Orientation to school and community Philosophy of school and cooperating teacher School handbook, district policies, procedures Routines and events for first few days Information about clerical tasks, supplies, duties, etc. Expectations General overview/plan for assumption of responsibilities about pert These ma TIVE CONFERENCES will provide ongoing opportunity for the teacher candidate to dialogue formance, strategies, concerns, specific skills, strengths and areas where growth could occur.
+It is to be formal and/or informal.
+The student and circumstances will drive the nature of these less.
+Suggestions for topics may include: Teaching skills, content knowledge, differentiated instruction, methods and techniques Informal evaluation of professional performance, discussion of expectations, concerns, etc. Information about students (official data, insights, observations, reasons for behaviors, etc.) Professional exchange of ideas about philosophy, student progress and evaluation, classroom management, time management and organization Planning for instruction, pre-assessments, post-teaching analysis, long-range planning and scheduling Personal concerns regarding relationships with students, faculty, parents, administrators Planning for enrichment activities such as observations in other classrooms, extra-curricular events, professional development activities